tharnyelilvannan/tharnyelilvannan/README.md

 # Hello!
-I'm Tharny. 👋
+I'm Tharani. 👋
 I'm a third-year Software Engineering student at McMaster University with a passion for embedded programming, firmware development and robotics.

 ## About Me